Sports 360: Former hosts

-Controversy
+Controversies

 'Kangkong' joke issue

 On the May 17, 2015 episode, Atayde waved a 'kangkong' (water spinach) in front of former Barangay Ginebra San Miguel player Dylan Ababou, amid on questioning his return.
 The said joke caused a lot of Ginebra 'diehard' fans much to dismay.
 In June 2015, Atayde was suspended indefinitely by Sports5 management from all PBA-related shows.